 The core of the building is brick, faced with stone throughout.
 There are quarters for the garrison and governor in the central tower, with a spiral stair joining the levels.
 From the basement level a pair of corridors run to a fighting gallery in the curtain wall.

-The threat posed by France and Spain never came; perhaps Henry's coastal defenses played a deterent role, but we shall never know for certain.
-The Spanish Armada passed close to Deal, but by that time the Armada was allready in disarray and posed no threat.
+The threat posed by France and Spain never came; perhaps Henry's coastal defences played a deterrent role, but we shall never know for certain.
+The Spanish Armada passed close to Deal, but by that time the Armada was already in disarray and posed no threat.
 The only military action at Deal came during the Civil War, when Royalists took control of all three forts during an abortive 1648 uprising in favour of Charles II.
 They were only ousted with great difficulty.
 The castle was manned in the Napoleonic Wars, but again saw no action.

 Visiting Deal Castle